-This DPAR complies with the requirements of Clause 5.17.4(j) of the Rules, as detailed in section 7 of this document, and the AER's RIT-D application guidelines.
-The RIT-D analysis concludes that Option 5 is the preferred option, which is the replacement of all existing deteriorated outdoor 22kV bulk oil circuit breakers in C4 and C5 condition with three new indoor switchboards and associated secondary equipment with the new control building.
+This FPAR has been prepared by AusNet in accordance with the requirements of clause 5.17 of the Rules.
+This FPAR complies with the requirements of Clause 5.17.4(r) of the Rules, as detailed in section 7 of this document, and the AER's RIT-D application guidelines.

-1.1 Identified need
+1.1.
+Identified Need

 BWR commenced operation as a 66/22kV transformation station in the late 1960s with three power transformers and two 66kV lines, one from Ringwood Terminal Station (RWTS) and the other from Boronia Zone Substation (BRA).
-The third 66kV line was constructed in 2015 and it is a three legged line from RWTS to Bayswater and Croydon.
+The third 66kV line was constructed in 2015 and it is a three-legged line from RWTS to Bayswater and Croydon.

 The station has an outdoor 22kV switchyard with twin 22kV feeders.
 There are seventeen 22kV bulk-oil circuit breakers at the station which were installed in the 1960s and 1970s.
 The station configuration includes three 66kV buses and three 22kV buses.
 The physical and electrical condition of some assets have deteriorated and are now presenting an increasing failure risk.
-Approximately 65% of assets at BWR are in poor to very poor condition, C4 and C5 respectively.1
+Approximately 65% of assets at BWR are in poor to very poor condition, C4 and C5 respectively.